 The Tinley Park Public Library provides meeting rooms as a limited public forum to support its cultural, educational, informational and recreational mission and roles.

-Library meeting room use will not be denied to any person or organization because of race, creed, or color.
+Library meeting room use will not be denied to any person or organization because of race, color, religion, national origin, ancestry, age, sex, marital status, sexual orientation, unfavorable discharge from military service, or any other characteristic that is currently protected by applicable law.
 The Tinley Park Public Library Board of Trustees subscribes to the tenets of the Library Bill of Rights, which states in part: Libraries which make exhibit spaces and meeting rooms available to the public they serve should make such facilities available on an equitable basis, regardless of the beliefs or affiliations or individuals or groups requesting their use.

 In addition to library-related programs, the following groups may use the meeting rooms for cultural, civic, and informal education purposes: non-profit organizations, local businesses holding training, local condo and townhome associations or other non-commercial meetings.
-The library reserves the right to request a copy of an organization’s 501(c) for proof of non-profit status.
+The library reserves the right to request a copy of an organization’s non-profit status.